General Information 1.5

 code for your applied lessons.
 Applied lessons must be added no later than the end

 You may drop and add courses through MySJSU during the period of time indicated in the online Schedule of Classes.
 To add, get a permission number from the instructor when you attend the class, and enter it along with the class number.
 To drop, follow directions for dropping during the first week.
 If you do not attend the first class meeting the instructor also has the option to drop you.
 Dropping or adding after the given period will require paperwork, signatures, and possible fees.
 Get paperwork from Admissions and Records in the Student Services Center.

 Requirements for Student Recitals

 See Ms. Lucy Yamakawa Cox in Music room 165 for financial information concerning scholarships.
 You must adhere to the contract requirements in your scholarship letter in order to continue to receive funding.
 All students receiving a named endowed scholarship will be asked to write a thank you letter to the donor; further information will be provided each semester.

 Auditions and Placement Exams

 - Instrumental ensemble and vocal ensemble auditions are held prior to the start of classes each semester.
 Fall 2015 audition

-dates are August 17, 18, 19, 2015.
-For vocal auditions, click here.
-For string auditions click here.
+dates are August 17, 18, and 19.
+For vocal auditions, click here. or string auditions click here.
 For woodwind and brass auditions see the sign-up sheet in the Music Building near

 - Freshmen must complete a Music Systems/Theory placement exam during the first class meeting of Music 1A or Music 9 (Fall 2015, Monday August 24, 9:30AM).